elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-factors-should-be-considered-when-evaluating-the-validity-of-statistical-claims.md

 url: /learn/education-studies/questions/what-factors-should-be-considered-when-evaluating-the-validity-of-statistical-claims
 score: -1.0
 related_article1:
-    id: 165162
+    id: 165158
-    title: How can you debug and test code in SciToolkit?
+    title: >-
+        What are some alternative explanations for causal claims in nature and health?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-debug-and-test-code-in-scitoolkit
+    url: /learn/education-studies/questions/what-are-some-alternative-explanations-for-causal-claims-in-nature-and-health
 related_article2:
-    id: 165162
+    id: 165155
-    title: How can you debug and test code in SciToolkit?
+    title: >-
+        How do photoreceptors contribute to the visual effects of afterimages?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-debug-and-test-code-in-scitoolkit
+    url: /learn/education-studies/questions/how-do-photoreceptors-contribute-to-the-visual-effects-of-afterimages
 related_article3:
-    id: 165153
+    id: 165157
-    title: How can SciToolkit be used for experimentation?
+    title: >-
+        Provide an example of how correlation can be misinterpreted as causation.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-scitoolkit-be-used-for-experimentation
+    url: /learn/education-studies/questions/provide-an-example-of-how-correlation-can-be-misinterpreted-as-causation
 related_article4:
-    id: 165157
+    id: 165167
-    title: Provide an example of how correlation can be misinterpreted as causation.
+    title: >-
+        What are the essential steps in formulating a hypothesis for an experiment?
     subject: Education Studies
-    url: /learn/education-studies/questions/provide-an-example-of-how-correlation-can-be-misinterpreted-as-causation
+    url: /learn/education-studies/questions/what-are-the-essential-steps-in-formulating-a-hypothesis-for-an-experiment
 related_article5:
-    id: 165160
+    id: 165168
-    title: What are the main characteristics of observational studies?
+    title: >-
+        What techniques are used to analyze experimental results and draw conclusions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-characteristics-of-observational-studies
+    url: /learn/education-studies/questions/what-techniques-are-used-to-analyze-experimental-results-and-draw-conclusions
 ---

 &nbsp;